-Profit before income taxes increased to \$5,494 in 2023 compared to \$3,418 in 2022.
+Profit before income taxes increased to \$27,957 in 2024 compared to \$5,494 in 2023.
 The change in profit before taxes is primarily driven by the interest result.
-While rising interest rates increased interest income and expense in 2023; higher intercompany receivable balances further increased interest income.
-Furthermore, while the interest rebate to MBFS Canada reduced interest income by \$1,500 in 2022 to match external funding costs, there was no interest rebate accrual recorded in 2023.
+While rising interest rates increased interest income and expense in 2024; higher intercompany receivable and lower intercompany payable balances was responsible for the favorable interest result.